-- 5. We have also examined the following Other Financial Information of the Company, proposed to be included in the offer document prepared by the management and annexed to this report: - a) Capitalization Statement (Annexure VII) - b) Statement of Secured and Unsecured Loans (Annexure VIII) - c) Statement of Accounting Ratios (Annexure IX) - d) Statement of Dividends (Annexure X) - 6.
-Based on our examination of financial information specified in para 2 above, we state that in our opinion, the financial information so specified above, have been prepared in accordance with Section 26 of the SEBI Act and the Regulations amended from time to time. - 7.
-We have not audited any financial statements of the Company as of any date or for any period subsequent to September, 30, 2020.
-Accordingly, we express no opinion on the financial position, results of operations, changes in equity or cash flows of the Company as of any date or for any period subsequent to September, 30, 2020. - 8.
-This report should not in any way be construed as a re-issuance or re-dating of any of the previous audit reports issued by us nor should this be construed as a new opinion on any of the financial statements referred to herein. - 9.
-We have no responsibility to update our report for events and circumstances occurring after the date of the report. - 10.
-This report is intended solely for your information and for inclusion in the Offer Document prepared in connection with the proposed public issue of debt securities of the Muthoot
+- 5. We have also examined the following Other Financial Information of the Company, proposed to be included in the offer document prepared by the management and annexed to this report: - a) Capitalization Statement (Annexure VII) - b) Statement of Secured and Unsecured Loans (Annexure VIII) - c) Statement of Accounting Ratios (Annexure IX) - d) Statement of Dividends (Annexure X)

+6. Based on our examination of financial information specified in para 2 above, we state that in our opinion, the financial information so specified above, have been prepared in accordance with the requirements of the relevant provisions of the Companies Act, 2013 and of the SEBI NCS Regulations.

+7. We have not audited any financial statements of the Company as of any date or for any period subsequent to March 31, 2021.
+Accordingly, we express no opinion on the financial position, results of operations, changes in equity or cash flows of the Company as of any date or for any period subsequent to March 31, 2021.

+8. This report should not in any way be construed as a re-issuance or re-dating of any of the previous audit reports issued by us nor should this be construed as a new opinion on any of the financial statements referred to herein.

+9. We have no responsibility to update our report for events and circumstances occurring after the date of the report.

+10. This report is intended solely for your information and for inclusion in the Offer Document prepared in connection with the proposed public issue of debt securities of the Muthoot without our prior written consent.

-Fincorp Limited and is not to be used, referred to or distributed for any other purpose without our prior written consent.
+Fincorp Limited and is not to be used, referred to or distributed for any other purpose